Best Garmin Fish Finder Choices: Bet on Only the Best

 Most anglers don’t need the latest and most remarkable sonar technologies.
 CHIRP, down imaging sonar, and side imaging sonar are enough to help an angler find fish.

 For beginners, I recommend sticking with CHIRP, downscan, and sidescan.
-Then learn to read a depth finder before spending thousands of dollars on a fish finder you won’t know how to use.
+Then learn to read a depth finder before spending thousands of dollars on one you don’t know how to use.

-If you plan to fish in tournaments, you must tip the scales in your favor (pun intended.
+If you plan to fish in tournaments, you must tip the scales in your favor (pun intended).
 So you’ll need everything Garmin offers, including Panoptix Livescope.
-I recommend the UHD2 or UHD Ultra series.
+I recommend the UHD2 or UHD Ultra 2 series.

 Screen Size

-The only exception is if you’re looking for a fish finder for a small boat or kayak.
-I recommend going with the biggest screen that doesn’t interfere with your fishing and paddling.
+The only exception is for small vessels like a kayak or 10-foot jon boat.
+In those cases, I recommend going with the biggest screen that doesn’t interfere with your fishing and paddling.

 Most fish finders are named depending on their screen size.
 So a Garmin Striker Vivid 9sv has a 9” screen.